flachs/queued/README.md

 % q -d jobid
 dequeue of jobid suceeded
 ```

+All of the selection logic available for `-l` are available also for `-d`.
+For complex job dequeuing, use `-l` to develop the critereon for `-d`.

 # Building Queued
 The q binary is a set-uid root process and is used both for the user client interface and for the server daemons.